Overview

 Goals for therapy

-Adlerian therapy focuses on social connectedness and a person’s contributions to society.
+Adlerian therapy is socially embedded and focuses on social connectedness and a person’s contributions to society.
 As a result, goals for individual or family therapy may relate to helping clients build healthy relationships with themselves and others.
 Below are a few goals that may be addressed in sessions.

 Overcoming thoughts of inferiority and inadequacy